 Validation of Chemistry-Climate Models (CCMs; see SPARC CCMVal, 2010) has demonstrated that most models are able to simulate spatial structures and temporal behaviour of the ozone layer, but that there are other large uncertainties.
 For example, measurements prove that tropical lower-stratospheric water vapour amounts decreased by roughly 0.5 parts per million (ppm) around 2000 and remained low through 2009.
 This followed an apparent but uncertain increase in stratospheric water vapour amounts from 1980-2000.

 The mechanisms driving long-term changes in stratospheric water vapour are still not well understood (Dessler et al., 2014).
 So far, CCMs predict increases of stratospheric water vapour concentrations, but confidence in these predictions is low.
 Confidence is low since these same models (1) have a poor representation of the seasonal cycle in tropical tropopause temperatures (which control global stratospheric water vapor abundances) and (2) cannot reproduce past changes in stratospheric water vapour abundances.
 New consolidated water vapour data products in combination with data derived from CCM simulations should help to get a deeper insight in those processes relevant for the short- and long-term variability of the water vapour distribution in the upper troposphere and the stratosphere.

-In conclusion, the tropical upper troposphere / lower stratosphere is the atmospheric region where we have the most obvious indication for circulation changes (i.e. increase of tropical upwelling).
+Combined analyses of ozone and water vapour could help the model evaluations.
+The tropical upper troposphere / lower stratosphere is the atmospheric region where we have the most obvious indication for circulation changes (i.e., increase of tropical upwelling).
+Long-term ozone measurements provide a link between climate-change, tropical upwelling (as part of the Brewer-Dobson Circulation) and lower tropical ozone.